RV setup at a campground for newbies can be a daunting experience those first few times. Here's a very helpful checklist for you…

 7) RV setup – Hook up the water

-We recommend that you always use a water filter between the spigot and the freshwater hose that connects to your RV.
+We recommend always using a water filter between the spigot and the freshwater hose that connects to your RV.
 We use a relatively new system called Clear20 that consists of an inline water filter and the Dirtguard pre-filter that takes out the sediment and particulates before they go through the inline filter.

 The filtration medium difference is the way the water is filtered.
 The cheaper and more common inline RV water filter we used to buy used powdered charcoal.
 The Clear2o RV water filter system uses solid charcoal.